ibm-cloud-docs/containers/ts-pod-networking.md

 Follow these steps to check the health of your components.
 Networking issues might occur if your cluster components are not up to date or are not in a healthy state.

 1. Check that your cluster master and worker nodes run on a supported version and are in a healthy state.
 If the cluster master or workers do not run a supported version, [make any necessary updates](/docs/containers?topic=containers-update) so that they run a supported version.
-If the status of any components is not `Normal` or `Ready`, review the [cluster master health states](/docs/containers?topic=containers-debug_master), [cluster states](https://cloud.ibm.com/docs/containers?topic=containers-cluster-states-reference), or [worker node states](/docs/containers?topic=containers-worker-node-state-reference) for more information.
+If the status of any components is not `Normal` or `Ready`, review the [cluster master health states](/docs/containers?topic=containers-debug_master), [cluster states](/docs/containers?topic=containers-cluster-states-reference), [worker node states](/docs/containers?topic=containers-worker-node-state-reference), or [steps to troubleshoot `Critical` or `NotReady` worker nodes](https://cloud.ibm.com/docs/containers?topic=containers-ts-critical-notready) for more information.
 Make sure any related issues are resolved before continuing.

     To check the cluster master version and health:
     ```sh